kena0ki/koyomi/README.md

 # koyomi
-Source code for the web Koyomi
+Source code for the web site Koyomi